Next course: August 27 - 28, 2022

 Member of AEA, SAG, AFTRA, VASTA, BMI

-She has been a Certified Lessac Master Teacher since 2002 and has served in many capacities for the Lessac Training & Research Institute since that year—as President, Board member, and Master Teacher Council representative.
+She has been a Certified Lessac Master Teacher since 2002 and has served in many capacities for the Lessac Training & Research Institute since that year— as President, Board member, and Master Teacher Council representative.
 She received the Lessac Leadership Award in 2011 and continues to be a part of the Master Teacher Team.
 She has been the Director and Co-Director of Lessac Intensives both in the U.S. and abroad, served on the faculty of the Four Week Workshop, teaching with Arthur Lessac and Senior Master Teacher Sue Ann Park from 1995-2005; and has led and developed numerous shorter Kinesensic-based workshops throughout the years since 1995.
-She has worked as a vocal/dialect coach for over 150 professional and university productions in the Baltimore-Washington region since 1994.
-She taught a full four-year Lessac-based voice curriculum in the Theatre Department of the Baltimore School for the Arts from 1981-2019, and currently operates her own voice studio—The Voiceworks Studio.
+She has worked as a vocal/dialect coach for over 200+ professional productions in the Baltimore-Washington region since 1994.
+She taught a full four-year Lessac-based voice curriculum in the Theatre Department of the Baltimore School for the Arts from 1981-2019, and currently operates her own voice studio —The Voiceworks Studio in Severn, Maryland.

 Kittie Verdolini Abbott